Subsampling Confidence Bound for Persistent Diagram via Time-delay Embedding: Preliminaries

 \section{Preliminaries}

 In this section, we introduce the mathematical and statistical framework for our analysis.
-We cover the essentials of time-delay embedding for transforming periodic time series into point clouds, the fundamentals of persistent homology for extracting topological features, and the subsampling methodology used for statistical inference.
+First, we describe time-delay embedding, which constructs point clouds from time series data.
+Then, we review persistent homology as a tool for extracting topological features.